Due: Tuesday Nov 11 before 9:00 pm

 - In the case of a leftist heap the lowest level of nodes which store the keys have zero NPL value.

-- Computed priority values may not be pre-computed and stored with the Post object in the queue.
+- Computed priority values may not be pre-computed and stored with the Crop object in the queue.
 They must be computed as needed using the priority function.

 - Insertion to and extraction from the heap must run in amortized logarithmic time.